DaggieBlanqx/whatsappcloudapi_wrapper/README.md

         let button_id = incomingMessage.button_reply.id;
         if (button_id === 'book_appointment') {

-            // The customer clicked on a button with an id of 'book_appointment'.
+            // The customer clicked on a simple button whose id is 'book_appointment'.
             // You can respond to them with an outbound action eg, a text message
             await Whatsapp.sendText({
                 message: `Hello customer, You clicked on the 'book appointment' button`,